Preserving our lakeside setting in Loch Lomond & The Trossachs National Park

 Clean & Green

 We employ a local recycling company to pick up all plastics, tin, paper, aluminum, cardboard and food waste, with biodegradable bin bags provided in your accommodation.
-We also use ‘Ecover’ to clean our chalets, and leave them in your accommodation for your use.
+We also use ‘Ecover’ and ‘Method’ brands to clean our chalets, and leave them in your accommodation for your use.
 We use eco-bulbs and provide wind-up torches, as there is no street-lighting at Lochend, which makes for fantastic star-gazing.

 Tea, coffee and sugar provided in your accommodation is all Fairtrade, while the milk is from Graham’s Dairies, whose cows you will have passed en route from Stirling!
 As for the Tunnock’s teacake and caramel wafers: well, they’re not strictly speaking local, but we have long-standing connections with Tunnock’s from Uddingston – not least because our wedding cake comprised a giant stack of their delicious teacakes.